misteritguru/training-repo/README.md

 # training-repo
-Repo far toying with github.
+Repo for toying with github.